-The Magnificat is the song of praise Mary sang after learning that she would give birth to Jesus, as recounted in Luke (1.46).
+The Magnificat is the song of praise Mary sang after learning that she would give birth to Jesus, as recounted in Luke's gospel (1.46).

-My soul doth magnify the Lord:

-and my spirit hath rejoiced in God my Saviour.

-For he hath regarded:

-the lowliness of his hand-maiden.

-For behold, from henceforth:

-all generations shall call me blessèd.

-For he that is mighty hath magnified me:

-and holy is his Name.

-And his mercy is on them that fear him:

-throughout all generations.

-He hath shewed strength with his arm:

-he hath scattered the proud

-in the imagination of their hearts.

-He hath put down the mighty from their seat:

-and hath exalted the humble and meek.

-He hath filled the hungry with good things:

-and the rich he hath sent empty away.

-He remembering his mercy

-hath holpen his servant Israel:

-as he promised to our forefathers

-Abraham and his seed for ever.

-Glory be to the Father, and to the Son: and to the Holy Ghost;

-As it was in the beginning, is now, and ever shall be:

-World without end.
+My soul doth magnify the Lord: and my spirit hath rejoiced in God my Saviour.
+For he hath regarded: the lowliness of his hand-maiden.
+For behold, from henceforth: all generations shall call me blessèd.
+For he that is mighty hath magnified me: and holy is his Name.
+And his mercy is on them that fear him: throughout all generations.
+He hath shewed strength with his arm: he hath scattered the proud in the imagination of their hearts.
+He hath put down the mighty from their seat: and hath exalted the humble and meek He hath filled the hungry with good things: and the rich he hath sent empty away.
+He remembering his mercy hath holpen his servant Israel: as he promised to our forefathers Abraham and his seed for ever.
+Glory be to the Father: And to the Son and to the Holy Ghost: As it was in the beginning is now and ever shall be: World without end.
 Amen.

-Music: Sir Charles Villiers Stanford (1852-1924)
+Music: Plainchant by Giovanni Ilorio (16th century)